C2DH/ranketwo/_assignments/wikipedia-historical-source/04-behind-scenes.en.md

 cover:
 documents:
 tags:
+outcomes:
-outcomes: "Understand how shared authority shapes the process and the evolution of historical narratives in Wikipedia"
+  - Understand how shared authority shapes the formation and evolution of historical narratives in Wikipedia
 order: 4
 ---
 (Text intro)